Euro zone bond yields drop with oil as geopolitical tensions rise

 By John Geddie

-LONDON, June 6 Euro zone government bond yields hit multi-week lows on Tuesday as geopolitical tensions from the Middle East to the United States eroded the outlook for inflation.
+LONDON, June 6 (Reuters) - Euro zone government bond yields hit multi-week lows on Tuesday as geopolitical tensions from the Middle East to the United States eroded the outlook for inflation.

 A fall in French 10-year yields to their lowest since early January stood out as it came after a vote for lawmakers representing French who live abroad that was another indication that President Emmanuel Macron's party is set to win a majority in the parliamentary election this month.